ethereumdegen/vibegraph/README.md

  "logging": A boolean for additional console logging output

  "subscribe":  A boolen to turn on chain data scraping with a subscription to the web3 connection.
 With this set to 'true', data is still also scraped using the indexRate and any duplicate events are simply ignored.
+You MUST use a websockets-based connection (wss://) and not an http:// based connection for the web3 RPC if you choose to enable this.

  "customIndexers":  An array of objects, each with 'type', 'abi', and 'handler'.
 If one of your contracts has a 'type' that is not one of the default types ('ERC20' or 'ERC721') then you must declare the custom type here.
 In this way, you attach the ABI object (parsed json file) and the handler (a javascript class describing how to store the event data in mongodb.)
 There are example handler files to start from.